 Among others, most social media platforms implement sharing and real-time synchronization of their data, including contacts.
 In each case, the user must register an account with the service provider and login on each device where the respective information is to be used.

 Sharing contacts via a free service is very comfortable.
 Unfortunately it has a price.
 The user must be aware that the shared information can be fully disclosed on the server.
 It has legal protection but in technical terms it is open.
 Actually this is a precondition for the registration.

 If the user somehow encrypted the information then sharing it would necessarily include sharing the key as well.
 So privacy can only be achieved if there is an independent channel for key exchange.

 The new app combines synchronization with protecting privacy.

 Confidential data should be protected against unauthorized access and loss.
 Your service provider may keep a secure backup for you.
 Unfortunately you will need to share (disclose) the data on the way.

 There is an alternative.
 Keep them securely on multiple devices instead.

-Currently our app is available on Android phones!
+Our app is available on Android and iPhone!
 Install now to get started!

 Standard Android and iOS contacts on mobile devices have limited or no support for security and privacy.

 Our apps keep all information in a secure internal database.
 In order to maintain the contacts you need to use an appropriate app.
 Please install the Team Contacts app (iOS) or the Simple Contacts app (Android) onto your device.